lyu-ai/agentok/README.md

 We regard AutoGen as one of the best frontier technology for next-generation Multi-Agent Applications.
 FlowGen elevates this concept, providing intuitive visual tools that streamline the construction and oversight of complex agent-based workflows, thereby simplifying the entire process for creators and developers.

-### Autoflow Visual Editing
+### Autoflow

-You can create a autoflow from scratch, or fork from a template.
-The autoflow is visualized as a graph, and you can drag and drop nodes to build agents in flow style.
+You can create an Autoflow from scratch, or fork from a template.
+The Autoflow is visualized as a graph, and you can drag and drop nodes to build agents in flow style.

 ![flow-1](./website/static/img/screenshot-flow-1.png)

 ### Chat

-You can launch an autoflow or a template in a chat window, and chat with the agents.
+You can launch an Autoflow or an Autoflow Template in a chat window, and chat with the agents.

 ![chat-1](./website/static/img/screenshot-chat-1.png)